 Students need to complete and submit a Field Experience Agreement form before they can be registered for a field experience through ConnectCarolina.
-After you have secured your site, know your site supervisor and have confirmed your faculty superivsor (*if you need suggestions on faculty supverisors, please email Lori Haight) submit this form to begin the registration process.
+After you have secured your site, know your site supervisor and have confirmed your faculty superivsor, submit this form to begin the registration process.

-Meeting with SILS Career Services Coordinator Lori Haight (email@example.com) is a good idea as you begin the process of securing a field experience.
-Students may register for a field experience for the Fall or Spring semester, or for Summer Session II.
+Meeting with SILS Career Services Coordinator Lori Haight (firstname.lastname@example.org) is a good idea as you begin the process of securing a field experience, especially if you need help with finding a faculty supervisor.
+Students may register for a field experience for the Fall, Spring, or Summer Session II terms.
 Summer Session II field experiences can begin the week after May graduation and extend until the week before classes begin in August.

-Students must submit a Field Experience Agreement form to the Field Experience Program Coordinator at least one week before the first day of classes of the semester in which they intend to enroll OR their first day at their organization, whichever is earliest.
+Students must electronically submit a Field Experience Agreement form at least one week before the first day of classes of the semester in which they intend to enroll OR their first day at their organization, whichever is earliest.

 It is acceptable for students to begin work hours on site before the start of the semester, or to finish them after the end of the semester -- not every organization operates on a semester schedule -- but the majority of the 135 hours needs to be in the semester in which the student is enrolled.

 Students must be registered for a field experience for the semester in which he or she will do the bulk of the hours on site.
 See the Graduate School's policy on required registration: